-Re: December 31^{st} transfers for TTOC experience accrued up to and including November 15^{th}
+Re: December 31st transfers for TTOC experience accrued up to and including November 15th

-This constitut • LOU No. 11 of the collective agreement to transfer my eligible TTOC experience earned under Article C.4 (up to and including November 15,) to that of the applicable previous local collective agreement increment language for continuing and/or temporary employees.
-Transfer of these experience credits shall take place and be effective December 31, I understand t and cannot be cation to the employer, this decision to the ransfer is final Teacher Signa ature Date Signed District Recei pt Confirmed Date of Receipt Please Note: later than November 15 th o be provided by the teacher and received be of the school year for a transfer for TTO called the compact of the school year for a transfer for TTO called the compact of the C experience
+This constitutes my written notice under LOU No. 11 of the Collective Agreement that I, wish to transfer my eligible TTOC experience credits earned under Article C.4 (up to and including November 15, ) to that of the applicable previous local Collective Agreement increment language for continuing and/or temporary employees.
+Transfer of these experience credits shall take place and be effective December 31, .

+I understand that once I submit this application to the employer, this decision to transfer is final and cannot be reversed.